£102,538 raised!

 Kirsty was diagnosed with a brain tumour in November 2024.
 She was admitted immediately to Kings College Hospital where they operated; the tumour (named Terry) is benign, but can't be removed.
 It was pressing on her optic nerves: she was losing her eyesight, and memory.

-After leaving hospital she began chemotherapy – seventy weekly sessions.
-We've seen some early and encouraging signs: her vision has largely recovered, and her memory too.
+After leaving hospital she began chemotherapy.
+Seventy weekly sessions were envisaged, although even that foreboding total has now changed.
+We saw early and encouraging signs: her vision largely recovered, and her memory too.
 Chemo isn't pretty, but she's coping well and back to school.
 Control and stability is the target.

 Living in the future isn't healthy: that way anxiety lies.
 Children don't do that (much), so we're trying to be more eleven year old!
 One way we can focus on the everyday is to raise money.
-Together with Kate – Kirsty's Mum – I'm cycling London to Brighton in aid of Children with Cancer UK.
-You can sponsor us too, if you'd be so kind, but the spotlight is firmly on Kirsty!
+Mat and Kate – that's us, Kirsty's parents – cycled London to Brighton in aid of children's cancer charities.
+We raised an amount that now looks somewhat pathetic next to Kirsty's awesome achievements!

 I want to help!